kawaiiDango/pano-scrobbler/README.md

 ### Disclaimer

-This project is not affiliated with Last.fm, or any other scrobbling service.
+This project is not affiliated with Last.fm, Libre.fm, ListenBrainz or any other scrobbling service.

 ### License